 Professors engaged in research report their results in articles they write for prestigious journals; that’s how engineers and scientists around the world learn about the latest advancements in their fields.
 When a journal article is published, every team member's name appears on the paper, including the names of undergraduate students who contributed to the work.
 Even before you graduate, you can begin to build an impressive resume of accomplishments.
 All hours worked count toward your practical experience requirement.

 - Undergraduate Summer Research Exchange: Administered through the Centre for International Experience (CIE), this program is a fantastic way to gain engineering research experience abroad at world-class institutions like Darmstadt University of Technology and Chinese University of Hong Kong.
 Funding to cover basic costs are available for all successful applicants.

 - APS 299Y – Summer Research Abroad: This for-credit research-based summer course is now in its second year.
 Depending on the nature of the research project, this course may count toward your engineering program, or an engineering minor.

 - EngSci Research Opportunities Program: Each year, EngSci students have the opportunity to conduct research at a variety of institutions worldwide.

-Watch the videos below to get a sense of how students, just like you, contributed to important projects this past summer.
+Watch the videos below to get a sense of how students, just like you, contributed to important research projects during their summers.

-Camilla, a first-year Mineral Engineering student outlines her summer research in a geomechanics lab:
+Camilla, a first-year Lassonde Mineral Engineering student outlines her summer research in a geomechanics lab:

 Shawn, a third-year Electrical & Computer Engineering student discusses his summer research in Recon file systems consistency: